shakirva/Gentsshop/README.md

 ### Step 4: Create a Vercel Project

 - Create a new project in Vercel.
-- Select your GitHub repository (e.g., CricketWeapon-store).
+- Select your GitHub repository (e.g., Gentsshop).

 ### Step 5: Configure Project Settings